 Communication is the key to a successful outcome.
 If we have not already talked, the first step in your web design project is a free consultation to discuss your ideas.

-After the initial consultation, the following are the Terms and Conditions for the web design process:
+After the initial consultation, the following are the Terms and Conditions and a general outline of the process for a new site design or a website redesign project:

 1. Website Planning Phase